rook/rook/SECURITY.md

 ### Private Disclosure Processes

-If you find a security vulnerability or any security related issues, please **DO NOT** file a public issue. **Do not** create a GitHub issue.
+If you find a security vulnerability or any security-related issues, please **DO NOT** file a public issue. **Do not** create a GitHub issue.
 Instead, send your report privately to [cncf-rook-security@lists.cncf.io](mailto:cncf-rook-security@lists.cncf.io).
-Security reports are greatly appreciated and we will publicly thank you for it.
+Security reports are greatly appreciated and we will publicly thank you for them.

 Please provide as much information as possible, so we can react quickly.
 For instance, that could
 include:

-* Description of the location and potential impact of the vulnerability
+- Description of the location and potential impact of the vulnerability
-* A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots, and logs are all helpful to us)
+- A detailed description of the steps required to reproduce the vulnerability (POC scripts, screenshots and logs are all helpful to us)
-* Whatever else you think we might need to identify the source of this vulnerability, and possibly even a suggested fix for the vulnerability as well
+- Whatever else you think we might need to identify the source of this vulnerability, and possibly even a suggested fix for the vulnerability as well

 ### Public Disclosure Processes